kaiusdepaula/NLPiece/README.md

 └── unpack_manga.sh      # A shell script that I've developed to unzip my mangás into the file system I've explained.
 ```

+# Hardware Specification

+**This projects depends heavily on the use of gpu accelerated software**.
+This means that having a strong GPU is a strong dependency to make things work.
+I'm personally using a RX6700XT, along with the powerful Ryzen 7 5700X3D, with 16GB of RAM to spare (trust me, I'd be best if I had more).

+**If you have an AMD graphics card** (such as me), there is no easy way to run this on the Windows OS.
+I wish I could say there is a way to make Pytorch work with the use of docker, but there isn't, as docker is a OS level virtualization software, and the windows kernel just simply have a tendency of not working well with ROCm. **My recommendation is running all inside a Linux distro.**

 # Notes on character classification

 As it is now, Magiv2 lacks on the functionality of clustering similar characters for post classification based on similarity.
 It solves this issue by using a robust image similarity search that translates a character name from a image bank.